pogJames/artila-env-setup/design-patterns.md

 let db1 = DatabaseConnection::instance();
 let db2 = DatabaseConnection::instance();

-// Same instance (same Arc pointer) db1.lock().unwrap().host = "192.168.1.100".into();
+db1.lock().unwrap().host = "192.168.1.100".into();
 println!("{}", db2.lock().unwrap().host);  // "192.168.1.100"
 ```

-### Common Use Cases
+### Usage
 **General:**
 - Application configuration ensuring one settings object across the system
 - Logging where all parts write to the same log
 - Cache management with a single shared storage

-**IoT/ML:**
+**IoT:**
-- Hardware bus controllers since only one process can control I2C or SPI at a time
+- Modbus Master per process since only one can control the bus at a time
-- Model registry providing centralized access to loaded models
+- Shared MQTT client pooling connections to avoid overhead
-- Telemetry aggregation collecting metrics from all device components
+- Hardware bus controllers where I2C or SPI needs exclusive access

 ---